digital-asset/daml/docs/source/app-dev/app-arch.rst

 Handling participant node failover
 **********************************

-Some DAML Ledgers support exposing multiple eventually consistent Ledger API endpoints hosted by separate participant nodes.
+Some DAML Ledgers support exposing multiple eventually consistent Ledger API endpoints where command deduplication works across the Ledger API endpoints, e.g., by hosting separate participant nodes that expose the same view onto the ledger.
+Contact your ledger operator to find out whether this applies to your ledger.

+On such ledgers, applications can easily switch between Ledger API endpoints to handle participant node failovers.
-To support switching to a different participant node at run time, your application should keep track of the last ledger offset received from the :ref:`transaction service <transaction-service>`.
+To support switching to a different ledger API endpoint at run time, your application should keep track of the last ledger offset received from the :ref:`transaction service <transaction-service>`.
-After switching to a new participant node, subscribe to the transaction stream using the last received offset.
+After switching to a new Ledger API endpoint, subscribe to the transaction stream using the last received offset.

+The subscription may return a OUT_OF_RANGE error.
+As per the gRCP error code definition, this means the subscription was attempted past the valid range, and the problem may be fixed if the system state changes.
-If you receive the OUT_OF_RANGE error, it means the new participant node hasn't caught up with the state on the previous participant yet and your application should retry subscribing to the transaction stream until successful.
+In practice, it means the new participant node hasn't caught up with the state on the previous participant yet.

-Note that command deduplication is not guaranteed to work across participants.
-Contanct your ledger operator to find out whether you can safely resubmit all outstanding commands to the new participant.
+If you receive such an error, your application should retry subscribing to the transaction stream until successful.

+Once you successfully subscribe to the new transaction stream, your application can resume normal operation.

 .. _dealing-with-time: